 Preparation: Rabbit Stew

-Put your pan heated with olive oil, brown the rabbit pieces.
+Put your pan heated with olive oil, and brown the rabbit pieces.
 Beware of the fire too hard to avoid burning the meat.
 Book.

 As accompaniment, I simply chose mashed potatoes.

-Wine suggestion: a burgundy red wine or a Beaujolais Macon Villages.
+Wine suggestion: a Burgundy red wine or a Beaujolais Macon Villages.
 White Anjou or a Vouvray.

 Bon appetite!